 Refineries can usually be divided into two main categories:

 - Simple hydroskimming refineries - Mainly execute the distillation process.
-The Matosinhos refinery is a hydroskimming refinery.

 - Complex refineries - Perform two additional functions: conversion of the hydrocarbon fractions produced in the crude distillation process into other products, and the processing of intermediate products to obtain higher value products.
-The Sines refinery is considered a complex refinery, comprising a catalytic cracking and hydrocracking unit.

 The configuration of complex refineries is focused on maximising either gasoline production (catalytic cracking) or intermediate distillate products (hydrocracking).
 In addition, these refineries use a number of secondary processing capabilities for vacuum residue recovery.